XPRNetwork/xpr-testnet.start/README.md

 - In case you use a different data-dir folders -> edit all paths in files cleos.sh, start.sh, stop.sh, config.ini, Wallet/start_wallet.sh, Wallet/stop_wallet.sh

--  to create an account on Proton test network go to <a target="_blank" href="https://monitor.testnet.protonchain.com/">monitor</a>
+-  to create an account on XPR Network test network go to <a target="_blank" href="https://monitor.testnet.protonchain.com/">monitor</a>
   Click <a target="_blank" href="https://monitor.testnet.protonchain.com/#createKey">“Create Keypair”</a> button located at the top left of the page, copy and save both public and private key. also you can create key pair using cleos command
   `./cleos.sh create key`